mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 -------------------------

 .. seealso::
-     Before beginning, you should be familiar with :ref:`universes` and :ref:`variables`
+     Before beginning, you should be familiar with :ref:`universes_and_coercion` and :ref:`variables`